Death of Jay Slater: Investigation and search

 Comprehensive searches, involving specialist dogs drafted in from Madrid, found no trace of Slater.
 On 29 June, the Guardia Civil stepped up their search, urging volunteer associations to take part.
 Despite the efforts of between 30 and 40 volunteers and rescue workers in the Masca and surrounding areas, nothing of interest was found.
-The next day, on 30 June, the search for Slater was discontinued by the Guardia Civil.
+The next day, on 30 June, it was claimed the search for Slater was discontinued by the Guardia Civil.
 The search continued under a court order of secrecy, to avoid "curious onlookers" due to the high level of interest in the case.

 The local police declined to state whether it was actively investigating if Slater's disappearance was linked to a parallel investigation.
 On 2 July, they stated there was no indication Slater had been the victim of a crime.
 On 14 July, a specialist team of six volunteers and four dogs based in the Netherlands were deployed to the island, mounting a new search for Slater and said "there is more we can do".